quantiaconsulting/continuous-analytics-examples/ksql_tutorials/materialized-cache.md

 SET 'auto.offset.reset' = 'earliest';
 ```

-Now you can connect to Debezium to stream MySQL's changelog into {{ site.ak }}.
-Invoke the following command in ksqlDB, which creates a Debezium source connector and writes all of its changes to {{ site.ak }} topics:
+Now you can connect to Debezium to stream MySQL's changelog into Kafka.
+Invoke the following command in ksqlDB, which creates a Debezium source connector and writes all of its changes to Kafka topics:

 ```sql
 CREATE SOURCE CONNECTOR calls_reader WITH (